jadijadi/lpic1book/content/1103_securing_data_with_encryption.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/bjvOJNmWgYI?si=UFKx2TDaF9l5GCjw" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" allowfullscreen></iframe>

 The ssh can also be used for _tunnelling_.
-Its a very fun concept and a super userful tool in the hands of a network Ninja!
+Its a very fun concept and a super useful tool in the hands of a network Ninja!
 Honestly we use it all the time to solve complicated problems.

-As the name sggests, ssh tunelling *tunnels* the data between machines.
+As the name suggests, ssh tunnelling *tunnels* the data between machines.
 Look at this example:

 ```
 ssh -L 9000:hckrnews.com:80 root@5.161.197.79